 As part of its landmark initial public offering, General Motors Co. is finalizing talks to sell equity to its Chinese partner SAIC Motor Corp., according to two insiders.

 These two people added that GM and SAIC are finalizing how much stake SAIC would buy in GM after talks on SAIC’s goals to move beyond the China market and technology sharing.

 These people added that any deal between SAIC and GM must be green-lit by the Chinese government and there’s a risk that it could fall apart.Read the entire article GM and SAIC in final talks for IPO stake buy

-SAIC Motor Corp. increased its profit by 47% in the third quarter as it sold more cars with partners Volkswagen AG and General Motors Co. in China, the world's biggest auto market.
+SAIC Motor Corp. increased its profit by 47 percent in the third quarter as it sold more cars with partners Volkswagen AG and General Motors Co. in China, the world's biggest auto market.

-SAIC, which is China's largest domestic automaker, released a statement to the Shanghai stock exchange that the net income for the quarter increased to 3.7 billion yuan ($554 million) from 2.53 billion yuan a year earlier.
-Sales more than doubled to 81.6 billion yuan.
+SAIC, which is China's largest domestic automaker, released a statement to the Shanghai stock exchange that the net income for the quarter increased to CHY3.7 billion ($554 million) from CHY2.53 billion a year earlier.
+Sales more than doubled to CHY81.6 billion.